 Presently, the education component engages 4th grade students from six partner public elementary schools: King, Portland (a JCPS environmental magnet), Young (an International Baccalaureate World School), Coleridge-Taylor Montessori, Coral Ridge, and Chenoweth.
 All education component activities are tied to the Next Generation Science Standards to enhance each school’s science curriculum.
 In the summer, classroom teachers from Louisville ECHO partner schools participate in professional development to plan the activities as well as to increase their comfort level teaching outdoors and to incorporate STEAM (Science, Technology, Engineering, Arts and Mathematics) into the Louisville ECHO curriculum.

 In the spring of 2018, Louisville ECHO is adding a mobile nature play unit to bring nature play with natural materials to relatively nature-poor urban parks.
-To find out which parks the ECHO Mobile will visit next, please follow us on Facebook.
+Find out where the ECHO Mobile will visit next!